 Some of these products contain hydrogen peroxide, which whitens teeth.
 According to the manufacturers, it may take up to 12 weeks to see the results of this treatment.
 Just swirl this solution in your mouth for 60 seconds twice daily before brushing your teeth.

-However, some experts say mouthwashes may be less effective than other over-the-counter whitening products.
+Some experts say mouthwashes may be less effective than other over-the-counter whitening products.
 Since the rinse is only in contact with the teeth for a short time (only 2 minutes per day compared to strips in the mouth for 30 minutes), it may have less effect.

 To enhance the impact of the mouthwash, some people first rinse it with whitening toothpaste and then brush their teeth with it.